-WARRANTY REGISTRATION
+WARRANTY REGISTRATION CARD

-After the installation inspection, the dealer completes a warranty registration form online in the Distributor Portal and sends it to the manufacturer.
-This form is very important because warranty claims will not be handled without it.
-Make sure that you get a copy of the warranty registration form after the installation inspection and that it has been correctly filled out.
+A warranty registration card is filled out after the installation inspection by the dealer and a copy of it is sent to the manufacturer.
+This card is very important because no warranty claims are handled without it.
+Make sure that you get a copy of it after the installation inspection and that it is correctly filled out.